Armaan4477/Smart-Aquarium-Control/automation/README.md

 - **Sensor Polling**: Internal temps update every 20s, external every 60s.
 - **Health Checks**: Schedule verification runs every second.
 - **Email Reporting**: Automated status emails are dispatched periodically and upon critical sensor failures.
 - **Fallback Access Point**: If WiFi fails to connect, the ESP32 hosts a fallback AP (`ESP32_Aquarium` / `aquarium123`).
 This mode provides full Web UI access and allows for safe OTA updates even when the local network is down.
+When connected to this AP, the Web UI automatically bypasses login authentication for seamless access.